-Carrying out both active questioning and active listening.
+Practice both active questioning and active listening.

-Encouraging them to ask questions and reply.
+Encourage the child to ask questions and reply.

-Avoiding making judgements in all interactions.
+Avoid making judgements in all interactions.

-Respecting a child’s silence while ensuring that the child has opportunities at later stages to express their views if they wish to do so.
+Respect a child’s silence while ensuring that the child has opportunities at later stages to express their views if they wish to do so.

-Taking into account the child’s biological rhythm, tiredness and length of appointments.
+Take into account the child’s biological rhythm, tiredness and length of appointments.

 The following Council of Europe guidance on how to connect with children may also prove useful when supporting children in health care related decision-making: